Tinnitus: Symptoms, Causes and Natural Support Strategies

 Improve Your Mitochondria:

 The mitochondria are the energy powerhouses of every cell.
-When someone has a neurodegenerative disorder it is a clinical sign that they have disfunctional activity going on in the mitochondria.
+When someone has a neurodegenerative disorder, brain inflammation or tinnitus, it is a clinical sign that they have dysfunctional activity going on in the mitochondria.

 Support your mitochondria with clinical doses of CoQ10, L-carnitine, N-acetyl cysteine, creatine monohydrate, B vitamins, magnesium, alpha lipoic acid and D-ribose.
 You can find mitochondrial support supplements that have most if not all of these key nutrients.